 17. Has there been a mortality statistical outlier in the previous two updates under review?
-What does this mean for me?

 This indicator assures patients that mortality data is being monitored in hospitals.

 A high standardised mortality ratio (SMR) alerts the hospital to review its data.
 An SMR is a ratio of the actual number of patients who die in hospital versus the number expected to die, when factors known to impact mortality are taken into consideration.
 It does not necessarily mean that there are more patients dying than there should be.

 Expected Activity: Continual monitoring of mortality by hospitals.

 Reporting Period Has there been a mortality statistical outlier in the previous two updates under review?
+No

+Q1 2019

+Q2 2019

+Q3 2019

+Q4 2019

-Q1 2019 No Q2 2019 No Q3 2019 Q4 2019 If there is a signal in two consecutive data periods, for the same diagnosis, this is a statistical outlier and thus 'Yes' is recorded for this indicator.
-A data period is a rolling 12 month period updated each quarter. - Q3-17 to Q2-18 - Q4-17 to Q3-18 - Q1-18 to Q4-18 - Q2-18 to Q1-19 Data Caveats - Interpreting mortality data is very complex.
+If there is a signal in two consecutive data periods, for the same diagnosis, this is a statistical outlier and thus 'Yes' is recorded for this indicator.

+A data period is a rolling 12 month period updated each quarter.

+- Q3-17 to Q2-18

+- Q4-17 to Q3-18

+- Q1-18 to Q4-18

+- Q2-18 to Q1-19

+- Interpreting mortality data is very complex.
 This indicator does not aim to inform viewers of mortality figures.
 It aims to assure patients and members of the public that hospitals are monitoring and responding to usual and unusual signals which are outside of the national expected range of mortality for a particular condition. - A statistical outlier in NAHM is defined where a combination of the standardised mortality ratio (SMR) is high and control limits are breached (CuSum) for the same condition in two consecutive reporting periods (a static signal).
-NOCA engages with hospitals that have statistical outliers in line with its monitoring and escalation policy http://s3 eu-west-1.amazonaws.com/noca-uploads/general/NOCA-GEN-POL014-NOCA- - Monitoring_Escalation_Policy_v2.1.pdl - Continued monitoring of NAHM mortality data is necessary to ensure that high or above average signals are acted upon and learnt from. - An unexpectedly high or low SMR or CuSum signal may not always be related to the quality of care in a hospital but may indicate to a hospital that there is a need to review their data quality or the processing of the data.
+NOCA engages with hospitals that have statistical outliers in line with its monitoring and escalation policy http://s3-eu-west-1.amazonaws.com/noca-uploads/general/NOCA-GEN-POL014 NOCA - - Monitoring Escalation Policy v2.1.pdf - Continued monitoring of NAHM mortality data is necessary to ensure that high or above average signals are acted upon and learnt from. - An unexpectedly high or low SMR or CuSum signal may not always be related to the quality of care in a hospital but may indicate to a hospital that there is a need to review their data quality or the processing of the data.

+Clinical Governance

-Clinical Governance The objective in publishing the HPSIR is to provide public assurance, by communicating with its patients, staff and wider public in an open and transparent manner, that important patient safety indicators are being monitored by hospital management on a continual basis.
-The HPSIR is not intended to be used for comparative purposes as the clinical acitivity, patient profile and complexity of each hospital can differ significantly The Hospital Patient Safety Indicator Report for Sligo University Hospital for the month of June 2020 has been discussed at a hospital management meeting by senior management of the hospital and the hospital group, as a core element of clinical governance between the hospital and the hospital group Name Date Signature Hospital CEO/GM Grainne McCann 29/10/2020 Situas Can Hospital Group CEO Tony Canavan ulularo " Be Hospital Group Chief Clinical Director Prof Pat Nash 11/11/2020 Poor Hospital Group Chief Director of Nursing
+The objective in publishing the HPSIR is to provide public assurance, by communicating with its patients, staff and wider public in an open and transparent manner, that important patient safety indicators are being monitored by hospital management on a continual basis.
+The HPSIR is not intended to be used for comparative purposes as the clinical acitivity, patient profile and complexity of each hospital can differ significantly

+The Hospital Patient Safety Indicator Report for Sligo University Hospital for the month of May 2020 has been discussed at a hospital management meeting by senior management of the hospital and the hospital group, as a core element of clinical governance between the hospital and the hospital group

+Name Date Signature

+Hospital CEO/GM Grainne McCann 20/08/2020 grand le Cona

+Hospital Group CEO Tony Canavan 7/9/000 13

+Hospital Group Chief Clinical Director Prof Pat Nash 07/09/2020 Close

+Hospital Group Chief Director of Nursing